magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-sortable.md

 contributor_link: https://www.atwix.com/
 ---

-The Sortable [widget](https://glossary.magento.com/widget/) is a customized jQuery [Sortable Widget] that allows sorting sortable items with *Up* and *Down* buttons.
+The Sortable [widget](https://glossary.magento.com/widget/) is a customized jQuery [Sortable Widget][] that allows you to reorder sortable items using *Up* and *Down* buttons.

-The Sortable widget can be used only on the [adminhtml](https://glossary.magento.com/adminhtml) area.
+The Sortable widget is only available in the [adminhtml](https://glossary.magento.com/adminhtml) area.

 The widget source file is [`<Magento_Theme_module_dir>/view/adminhtml/web/js/sortable.js`][].